 Your doctor is your main health care provider, so it’s important to communicate your worries and symptoms as clearly as possible to ensure appropriate assistance.
 The following information and referrals are available from your doctor.
 These are invaluable sources of help, supplies, and government funding should you require their services.
 Not only are they very important; they’re completely free.

 A Community OT knows how to access funding from regional agencies for aids such as handrails or tools for ease of living and safety around the home.
 They are able to submit applications for mobility aids and make referrals to Disability Support Link (DSL) who assess and fund personal care and housekeeping hours.

 A community physiotherapist is available to provide home visits to help with issues relating to physical limitations.
 They can advise on exercises and ways of reducing the strain on weakening muscles.
 Referrals to speech therapists, neuropsychologists, and any other support services, can also be accessed through your doctor.

-Regional MS Societies and Field Workers
+Regional MS Societies and Community Support Staff

 Many of our Regional Societies run the Minimise Fatigue, Maximise Life Programme providing assistance and advice for managing fatigue and creating a balance with Multiple Sclerosis.
 Contact your Regional Society today to find out when their next course is.